 Is Amy Fisher Married?
-Did Amy Fisher and Joey Buttafuoco Get Back Together?
+Did She and Joey Buttafuoco Get Back Together?

-Amy Fisher’s life changed course when she was 16-years-old and met and fell in love with the 36-year old Joey Buttafuoco.
+Amy Fisher’s life changed course when she was 16 years old and met and fell in love with 36-year-old Joey Buttafuoco.
 Then, at 17, on May 19, 1992, she made it worse by trying to kill Mary Jo Buttafuoco, the wife of her lover.
 The scandal and the details of the case only deepened when, during her attempted murder trial, it was revealed that she worked in an escort service.
-This story became the subject of a few TV movies and special, and then, almost three decades later, ABC’s ’20/20′ decided to chronicle it in an episode entitled ‘Growing Up Buttafuoco.’
-But, for now, let’s focus on just Amy Fisher and her personal relationships, shall we?
+This story thus became the subject of a few TV movies and specials, and then, almost three decades later, ABC’s ’20/20′ decided to chronicle it in an episode entitled ‘Growing Up Buttafuoco.’
+Yet for now, let’s just focus on Amy Fisher and her personal relationships, shall we?

 Is Amy Fisher Married?